quinhill/swapibox/README.md

 ### Installation

-to run Swapi-box on your machine, clone this repo and run `npm install`, then `npm run`
+to run Swapi-box on your machine, follow these steps in your command line:

+`git clone git@github.com:quinhill/swapibox.git`

+Then `cd swapibox` and inside that repository, run:

+`npm install`

+Once the dependencies have been install, this command will open the app in your browser:

+`npm start`

+### Author

+Quinlan Hill